volosoft/castle-windsor-ms-adapter/README.md

 `Install-Package Castle.Windsor.MsDependencyInjection`

 2. Change Startup Class
-Open your Startup class and add these using statements:
+For ASP.NET Core, open your Startup class and add these using statements:

 ````C#
 using Castle.Windsor;